lytedev/Buildaria/readme.txt

 	- Inventories now include nearly every item!
 (Thanks to: septor)
 	- Inventories are now loaded and saved to and from an XML file, allowing you to add, remove, and customize your own inventories.
-	- Output appears in chat area, letting you know what's going on... most of the time.
+	- Output appears in chat area, letting you know what's going on... most of the time. (can be toggled off in-game)
 	- NEW: Item drops are now toggle-able.
 In lieu of the trash slot, I decided this was better.
 'M' is the key.